Trump rips media for ignoring Angel Families 'permanently separated' by illegal immigrant crime

 His administration's tough "zero tolerance" policies seeking prosecution for all illegal border crossers spurred bipartisan outrage this week, as images and accounts emerged of families being separated as a result.
 Trump backed off by signing an executive order this week allowing families to stay together during these proceedings, while the status of such enforcement efforts remains unclear.

-Trump, though, accused the media and Democratic lawmakers of ignoring the other side of the issue -- drug crimes, MS-13 gang activity and killings like the ones that tore apart the families at the White House on Friday.
+Trump, though, accused the media and Democratic lawmakers of ignoring the other side of the issue -- drug crimes, MS-13 gang activity and killings like the ones that tore apart the families that visited the White House on Friday.

 “They don’t want to discuss, they don’t want to hear, they don’t want to see,” Trump said.
 “No major news networks go to their homes or put images of their loved ones on the nightly news.”